ncatlab/nlab-content/pages/2/4/2/7/27242/content.md

 ## Idea

-The most mathematically precise and successful form of [[quantization]].
+The most mathematically precise and successful form of [[quantization]], in the sense that all compact symplectic manifolds can be quantized using Berezin quantization, as shown in [BorthwickUribe](#BorthwickUribe), and Toeplitz quantization is a special case.
 It is equivalent to path integral quantization.
-All compact symplectic manifolds can be quantized using Berezin quantization, as shown in [BorthwickUribe](#BorthwickUribe), and Toeplitz quantization is a special case.
-When the Kostant–Souriau operator is defined it agrees with Berezin quantization, except that Berezin quantization is defined on all observables, whereas generically the Kostant-Souriau operators are trivial (generically, a genus $g\ge 3$ surface with the Kahler polarization has no automorphisms, so here the Kostant–Souriau maps are only defined on constants).
+When the Kostant–Souriau operator is defined it agrees with Berezin quantization, except that Berezin quantization is defined on all observables, whereas on a generic Kahler manifold the Kostant–Souriau prequantum operators are trivial (generically, a genus $g\ge 3$ surface with the Kahler polarization has no automorphisms, so here the Kostant–Souriau maps are only defined on constants).

 ## Ingredients